peteralcock/FairPair/README.md

-# PairFair
+# Tandem
-Pair-Programming Sprint Planner
+Fair Pair Programming For Humans
 ---

 ![The Honorable Judge Fair Pear](pear.png?raw=true "The Honorable Judge Fair Pear")

-FairPair is a Ruby on Rails application designed to automate the process of creating and managing a developer pairing rotation schedule for software engineering projects in a fair and balanced manor that promotes postitive developer relations.
+Tandem is a Ruby on Rails application designed to automate the process of creating and managing a developer pairing rotation schedule for software engineering projects in a fair and balanced manor that promotes postitive developer relations.

 ## Core Features